 I’ve been reading a lot lately about how harmful our phones can be to our health.
-And these articles aren’t referring to the long-debated concerns about radiofrequency radiation and cancer risk.
+And these articles aren’t referring to the long-debated concerns about radiofrequency radiation and cancer risk – though if you want to read more about those, Click Here.

 No, this time they’re suggesting a different animal.
 There’s an increasing body of evidence that suggests the time spent on our smartphones interferes with everything from sleep to self-esteem.